HHStarling/getdata-project/README.md

 source("run_analysis.R")
 ```

-The script will product a summary of the tidy dataset, and save the ouput to .txt file called **tidyDatasetSummary.txt**
+The script will product a summary of the tidy dataset, and save the ouput to a .txt file called **tidyDatasetSummary.txt**